SuryaKarmakar/MySQL-Database/mysql.md

 select * from studentview;
 ```

-- Group by And Having Clause:
+## Group By And Having Clause:

 The GROUP BY clause is a SQL command that is used to group rows that have the same values.
 The GROUP BY clause is used in the SELECT statement.

 Syntax:

 SELECT statements...
-GROUP BY column_name1, column_name2,...
+GROUP BY column1, column2,...
 HAVING condition;

 Example: